sjmcpherson/Front-End-Developer-Learnings/HTML.md

 <h2>HTML Coding Tips</h2>

  - HTML5 Doctype &lt;!doctype html&gt;
- - Doctype must be first on page or IE will revert to Quirks Mode (Dreamweaver Templates can mess with this)
+ - Doctype must be first on page or IE will revert to Quirks Mode
  - In HTML4, there are 2 types of elements: Block and Inline.
 HTML5 emphasizes semantics and structure, so it has organized its elements into the categories of metadata, flow, sectioning, heading, phrasing, interactive & embedded
  - The Protocol-relative URL &lt;img src="//domain.com/img/logo.png"&gt; Note: Avoid using protocol relative URLs for stylesheets as IE7 & 8 will download the file twice.
 For More Info http://paulirish.com/2010/the-protocol-relative-url/
  - HTML5 Inputs with graceful degredation: type=search, email, url, number, and tel